hurryclear/win-java/java-note/win-java-collection.md

     - add, delete element ==> very slow
 - capacity is dynamic
 - generic supported
-- only Objects can be stored (wrapper, no primitive)
+- only wrapper data, no primitive data
 - no need to assign the length when create
 - `null` supported, but meaningless, better don't use

     ```java
     ArrayList<String> listOfString = new ArrayList<>();
     listOfString.add(null);